Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Micromagnetism

-where $f_{DMI}$ is Dzyaloshinskii–Moriya interaction (DMI).
+where $f_{DMI}$ is DMI.
 Additional terms may be added as needed to count for additional interactions.
 The $F[m]$ is minimized with respect to $m$ using the steepest descent algorithm as implemented in the micomagnetic program \cite{Exl2014}.
-Then the hysteresis loop is obtained by evaluating $m$ in each equilibrium magnetic state for different values of external applied magnetic field from which $H_c$ is extracted at $m=0$.
+Then the hysteresis loop is obtained by evaluating $m$ in each equilibrium magnetic state for different values of the external applied magnetic field.

-\subsection{Experimental Materials}
+\subsection{Experimental materials}